Superfield Approaches to a Model of Bosonic String: Curci-Ferrari Type Restrictions: Introduction

 The following motivating factors have been at the heart of our present investigation.
-First, we have already used the beautiful blend of theoretical ideas behind MBTSA and ACSA in the cases of some 1D diffeomorphism (i.e. reparameterization) invariant theories of SUSY (i.e. spinning) relativistic particle, NSUSY (i.e. scalar) relativistic particles and NSUSY and non-relativistic system of a free particle for the discussion of BRST analysis.
+First, we have already used the beautiful blend of theoretical ideas behind MBTSA and ACSA in the cases of some 1D diffeomorphism (i.e. reparameterization) invariant theories of SUSY (i.e. spinning) relativistic particle, NSUSY (i.e. scalar) relativistic particle and NSUSY and non-relativistic system of a free particle for the discussion of BRST analysis.
 However, these models are {\it also} endowed with the {\it gauge} symmetry transformations which are a kind of subset of the reparameterization symmetry transformations (under {\it specific} limits).
-Thus, it is a challenging problem for us to use the theoretical strength of MBTSA and ACSA in the context of a 2D diffeomorphism invariant theory which does {\it not} respect a gauge symmetry transformation.
+To be precise, it has been shown (see, e.g. [14] and references therein) that the gauge symmetry transformations (generated by the first-class constraints) are {\it equivalent} to the reparameterization symmetry transformations if we use $(i)$ the specific set of equations of motion, and $(ii)$ identify the transformation parameters of {\it both} these symmetries in a specific manner.
+Thus, it is a challenging problem for us to use the theoretical strength of MBTSA and ACSA in the context of a 2D diffeomorphism invariant theory which does {\it not} respect the gauge symmetry transformations as have been demonstrated in [14] for a 1D diffeomorphism invariant theory.
 We have discussed, in our present endeavor, a model of bosonic string which has the 2D diffeomorphism symmetry invariance {\it but} it does not respect a gauge symmetry transformation.
 Second, one of the sacrosanct aspects of BRST formalism is the existence of the {\it quantum} BRST and anti-BRST symmetries {\it together} for a given {\it classical} gauge/diffeomorphism symmetry transformation.
-For our present bosonic string, {\it only} the BRST symmetries are known in literature [32].
+For our present bosonic string, {\it only} the BRST symmetries are known in literature [16].
 Thus, it is a challenge for us to derive the {\it proper} anti-BRST symmetry transformations corresponding to the {\it above} BRST symmetry transformations.
 We have accomplished this goal in our present endeavor.
-Finally, the hallmark of a BRST-quantized theory is the existence of the CF-type restrictions [33,34] which provide the independent {\it identity} to the BRST and anti-BRST symmetries at the {\it quantum} level.
+Finally, the hallmark of a BRST-quantized theory is the existence of the CF-type restrictions which provide the independent {\it identity} to the BRST and anti-BRST symmetries (and corresponding charges) at the {\it quantum} level.
 We have derived these restrictions, too.

 The theoretical contents of our present endeavor are organized as follows.
 In Sec.
 2, we concisely discuss the (anti-)BRST symmetry transformations for the gauge-fixed Lagrangian densities of the bosonic string theory.
 Our Sec.
 3 is devoted to the derivation of the Curci-Ferrari (CF) type restrictions for our BRST invariant theory within the framework of MBTSA.
 In addition, we {\it also} derive the (anti-)BRST symmetry transformations for the target space coordinates and the determinant of the modified version of the inverse of the 2D metric tensor.
 Sec.
 4 contains the derivation of the nilpotent (anti-)BRST symmetries for the {\it other} fields of our theory by exploiting the theoretical potential of ACSA.
 We capture the (anti-)BRST invariances of the Lagrangian densities using ACSA in Sec.
 5. Finally, we make some concluding remarks in our Sec.
 6.